sugiantodenny01/bookstoreApp/README.md

 Go Book Store REST API Example

-A RESTful API example for simple Book Store application with Go
+RESTful API example for a simple Bookstore app with Go with a domain-based approach (DDD)

 This is a simple tutorial or example to create a simple RESTful API with Go using Fiber (a nice framework), security tokens using JWT, Goconfig to configure applications and MySQL for databases.